 What do you mean when you say Summer Ink encourages campers to take social and academic risks?

 Summer Ink attracts campers from the city and surrounding suburbs, from varied economic circumstances and ethnic backgrounds.
 In this diverse setting, we challenge campers to actively reach out to each other – whether just saying hello or including someone in a game or working together to paddle a canoe.
 In an environment of friendship and inclusion, campers feel able to take the leap of sharing their writing with others.

 My child has sports after camp.
 Can I pick her up early each day?

 We strongly encourage full day attendance at Summer Ink.
 The skills we teach build over time, and your child will not get the full benefit of our program if she regularly misses camp.
 We suggest that you avoid scheduling vacations and other activities during camp time whenever possible.
 That being said, we understand that sometimes missing camp is unavoidable and we will do our best to accommodate these situations.

-What’s the difference between the Simmons Camp (for 5th through 8th graders) and Boston & Beyond (for 9th and 10th graders)?
+What’s the difference between the Simmons Camp (for rising 5th graders through 8th graders) and Boston & Beyond (for rising 9th and 10th graders)?
 Can students attend both programs?